sohailc/pysweep2.0/README.md

  station.source_drain(sd_current + di)
  dv = station.gate() - gate_voltage

- return 0.01 / (dv / di)   # The higher dV/dI, the closer we want to sample.
+ return 0.01 / (0.1 + abs(dv / di))   # We want the sampling rate to be higher for higher dV/dI.
 ```

+It is possible that two sweep object which are chained together with SweepProduct or SweepZip can communicate with each other via the namespace.
+Consider the scenario that we have two nested loops which

 ## Measurement functions